Drennan98/History-of-the-Ryder-Cup/README.md

 - The social media icons link to the actual Ryder Cup accounts which I thought added more authenticity.

 - I confirmed tha the form cannot be filled out unless every field is filled.

+# Bugs

+- When adding the video, I used the <video> element which wasnt't supported.
+I contacted a tutor who advised me to use the <iframe> element which fixed the issue.